DinoChiesa/ApiLoadGen/README.md

 Bugs
 ----------------------

-- The README is lame
+- The README is incomplete
+- DELETE is not yet supported as a request type
 - The settings for the job store are hardcoded to an open App Services app under my personal ccount.
-- Not tested for use on server
+- No server implementation yet; no job control.
 - The sleep time between jobs is not dependent upon the run time of a job or set of jobs.
 It should be.
-- execution of multiple jobs is done serially.
-- There's no companion UI to create job definitions
+- There's no companion UI to create job definitions or inquire their status.
+Should be done in angularJS!
-- There's no variable load generation.
+- Variable load generation is not implemented yet.
 Each job should be designated to run a given # of times per hour.
 Then the runner should divide that by 12 to get the number of runs every 5 minutes.
 - Currently no way to set a variable X-Forwarded-For header.
-There ought to be  way to allow a weighted-random selection of XFF.
+There will be a way to allow a weighted-random selection of XFF.